ssncferreira/music_summarization/segmentation/README.txt

 README

+CHANGES:
+	- segmenter.pro: in MARSYAS_INSTALL_DIR change to src/marsyas/ in
+	  Marsyas package depending on the segmenter.cpp file location

 Marsyas (Music Analysis, Retrieval and Synthesis for Audio Signals) is used in the code presented in this folder

 DONE: chroma features in matrix 1:12